haroldtreen/haroldtreen.github.io/_posts/2016-11-13-recurse-center-week-7.md

 I'm exited to take the extra attention and put it towards new projects.

-*Thanks to @drigberg for helping me avoid words like "Passionated" in this post.*
+*Thanks to @drigberg for helping me avoid words like "Passionated" in this post.
+Hearts for @vaibhavsagar and PRs with corrections.*